• Skip to main content

 Below is an aerial view shot by drone video footage by Don Jones of Studio 9 Commercial Photography.
 Edited by Kobey Morgan:

 Once the soils analysis is completed, the type of system needed is determined, and the El Paso County Department of Public Health issues a permit to proceed.
-Spotted Dog Excavating can provide you with a free estimate at this point to help you understand the costs of the new system.
+Spotted Dog Excavating can provide you with a free estimate to help you understand the costs of the new system.
 A gravity-fed system can be designed and installed by Spotted Dog Excavating.
 An engineered system must be designed by one of the licensed engineers listed on the El Paso County Department of Public Health website, and then it can be installed by Spotted Dog Excavating.

 Understanding the Timeline of a Septic Installation: